lhadjchikh/land-and-bay-stewards/README.md

 ## Deployment

-This project is set up for deployment to AWS ECS (Elastic Container Service) with Terraform infrastructure as code.
+This project is set up for deployment to AWS ECS (Elastic Container Service) with Terraform infrastructure as code, following SOC 2 compliance best practices.

 ### Deploying to Amazon ECS